chainstacklabs/starknet-cairo-odyssey/Article-2.md

 ```

-### Assert statement
+### Assertions

-Assert is very useful statement that can be used for two completely different things:
+The `assert` statement is very useful but it can be used for two completely different things:

 - to compare if the value of two variables is the same
 - to set the value in a variable that has not been set before